-The Chair of the Competitions Committee, in accordance with the Constitution, is responsible for all technical and organizational matters relating to skills competitions.
-The Chair of the Competitions Committee may appoint a substitute Technical Delegate to undertake their role as Technical Delegate.
+The Board members responsible for Competitions Committee leadership, in accordance with the Constitution, is responsible for all technical and organizational matters relating to skills competitions.
+A Board member responsible for Competitions Committee leadership may appoint a substitute Technical Delegate to undertake their role as Technical Delegate.